How do I apply for a Tax ID Number/EIN?

 - Opening a bank account

-- Apply for a business license in your state
+- Applying for a business license in your state

-Yet it can take up to 2 weeks for the Tax ID to become a part of the official IRS records.
-You may have to wait until you can use your Employer Identification Number to file an electronic tax return, make an e-payment, or pass an IRS Taxpayer Identification Number (TIN) matching program.
+It’s important to note that it can take up to two weeks for your Tax ID to become recognized by official IRS records.
+You may have to wait until you can use your EIN to file an electronic tax return, make an e-payment or pass an IRS Taxpayer Identification Number (TIN) matching program.

-Please note that different banks have different requirements.
-Some banks may require the official letter from the IRS, which gets sent to the address provided in the online Tax ID Application.
-This can take up to 4 weeks to arrive.
+Please also note that banks have different requirements.
+Some banks may require the official letter from the IRS, which is sent to the address provided in the online Tax ID application.
+This can take up to four weeks to arrive.

 What entity type is right for me?

-The absolute first step in starting your business is deciding which entity type is right for your business.
-This can be a tough decision, so we have created a simple survey to help guide you in the right direction.
-Start the survey here, or review the comprehensive resources on LLC, C-Corps & S-Corporation taxes for each entity type under the “Start Your Business” section of the website!
+The first step in starting your business is deciding which entity type best describes your business.
+This can be tough to decipher, so we have created a simple survey to help guide you in the right direction.
+You can start the survey here or review the comprehensive resources on LLC, C-Corps and S-Corporation taxes for each entity type under the “Start your business” section of the website.

-Depending on the type of business established, a Tax ID number will grant certain benefits unique to the business entity.
-With a Tax ID number, you’ll be eligible to establish a bank account in the company’s name, apply for credit, and in some instances, file income taxes separate from the business.
+Depending on the type of business established, a Tax ID will grant certain benefits unique to the business entity.
+With a Tax ID, you’ll be eligible to establish a bank account in the company’s name, apply for credit and, in some instances, file income taxes separate from the business.

 - Do you have any employees?

-- Does your business entity have a Koegh plan?
+- Does your business entity have a Keogh plan?

-If you answered Yes to any of these questions, you will need to complete a Tax ID application.
-Don’t wait to obtain this important Federal Tax ID number.
-File now with our simplified online Tax ID application.
+If you answered ‘yes’ to any of these questions, file now with our simplified online Tax ID application.